GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 Now, that day may not come during this life, but it will come.
 All God asks is that you consciously keep striving.

+## Reach Out in Love to Others

 There is something interesting, almost paradoxical, about this path you’ve chosen: the only way for you to progress in your gospel adventure is to help others progress as well.

-To help others is the path of discipleship.
+To help others *is* the path of discipleship.
 Faith, hope, love, compassion, and service refine us as disciples.

 Through your efforts to help the poor and the needy, to reach out to those in distress, your own character is purified and forged, your spirit is enlarged, and you walk a little taller.